 It can be difficult to allow someone other than yourself to deal with your hard-earned, precious clients, but you have to get over it.
 If you haven’t done this already, it’s time to find the right person to do the things you don’t need to be doing and TRUST them to do their job.

 The delegation mindset begins with realizing there are people on earth who want to do the stuff you aren’t good at, don’t want to become good at and dislike doing.
 Your ideal delegatees are waiting for you on LinkedIn and freelance sites like fiverr.com and upwork.com.

 It’s not just about hiring someone at $10 per hour to do stuff you don’t want to do because your time is worth $40 per hour.
-It’s about freeing up time to do the things you love to do and excel at.
-Things that make the world a better place.
-Things that fulfill you.
+It’s about freeing up time to do what you love to do and excel at, make the world a better place and fulfill you.

 You want your community to support your business, yes?
 Of course you do!
 Well, guess what?